neil-ca/ecommerce-example/README.md

 # personal site
-Todo: write articles flor the blog
+Todo: write articles flor the blog, and update to next